bseltz-cohesity/scripts/reports/python/activeSnapshots/README.md

 # end example
 ```

-## Parameters
+## Authentication Parameters

-* -v, --vip: DNS or IP of the Cohesity cluster to connect to
+* -v, --vip: (optional) DNS or IP of the Cohesity cluster to connect to (default is helios.cohesity.com)
-* -u, --username: username to authenticate to Cohesity cluster
+* -u, --username: (optional) username to authenticate to Cohesity cluster (default is helios)
-* -d, --domain: (optional) domain of username, defaults to local
+* -d, --domain: (optional) domain of username (defaults to local)
-* -i, --useApiKey: (optional) use API Key authentication
+* -i, --useApiKey: (optional) use API key for authentication
-* -pwd, --password: (optional) specify password or API key
+* -pwd, --password: (optional) password or API key
+* -np, --noprompt: (optional) do not prompt for password
+* -mcm, --mcm: (optional) connect through MCM
+* -c, --clustername: (optional) helios/mcm cluster to connect to
+* -m, --mfacode: (optional) MFA code for authentication

+## Other Parameters

-* -of, --outfolder: (optional) location to write output CSV file (default is '.')
+* -n, --pagesize: (optional) page size for API query (default is 100)
-* -j, --jobname: (optional) filter by job name
-* -o, --objectname: (optional) filter by object name
+* -y, --days: (optional) limit query to the past X days
+* -e, --environment: (optional) limit query to specific type (e.g. kSQL)